Targeting Myelin Metabolism to Enhance Recovery of Function After Spinal Cord Injury

 The central hypothesis being tested by Dr. Scarisbrick's research team is that diet and exercise induced changes in critical regulators of metabolism, such as IGF-1 SIRT1, PGC-1α and free radical scavengers regulate the capacity of the nervous system to generate and repair myelin.
 The team is exploring whether exercise or metabolic regulators or both can be targeted therapeutically to enhance myelin regeneration to achieve improved patient functional outcomes.

 These studies have important implications for the design of rehabilitative programs to enhance functional capacity in the brain and spinal cord by promoting myelin formation and regeneration with both dietary fat content and exercise being essential considerations.

-This research is funded by the Mayo Clinic Rehabilitation Medicine Research Center, the Mayo Clinic Center for Regenerative Medicine and the Mayo Clinic Metabolomics Resource Core Pilot and Feasibility Program award.
+This research is funded by the Mayo Clinic Rehabilitation Medicine Research Center, the Mayo Clinic Center for Regenerative Biotherapeutics and the Mayo Clinic Metabolomics Resource Core Pilot and Feasibility Program award.